 This verse commences the short list of blessings preceding the tokhakha in Deuteronomy 28.
 By adopting the Torah, the people receive special providential beneficence.
 All others are subject to the natural forces.
-Notice that Maimonides gives us this verse out of order in relation to the verse above.
-This is his observance of the principle of "ascending in holiness."
+Notice that Maimonides places this verse out of order in relation to the verse above, in observance of the principle of "ascending in holiness."
 See below.

-"And the Lord magnified Solomon exceedingly (lema'alah) in the sight of all Israel, and bestowed upon him [such] royal majesty (vayiten alav hod malkhut) as had not been on any king before him in Israel."
+"And the Lord magnified Solomon exceedingly (l'ma'alah) in the sight of all Israel, and bestowed upon him [such] royal majesty (vayiten alav hod malkhut) as had not been on any king before him in Israel."
 (I Chronicles 29:25)

-The passage is from the conclusion of First Chronicles, about the death of David and his son's succession.
-It thus continues the theme of intellectual progeny (see Guide 1:7).
-Although this proof-text is only supposed to illustrate Definition 2 it certainly points to Definition 4 of yerida, inasmuch as the latter part of the verse, unquoted by Maimonides, is about the divine bestowal of "royal majesty" (hod malkhut) upon Solomon, who was "almost a prophet" (2:45).
+this passage is about the death of David and his son's succession, continuing the theme of intellectual progeny (see Guide 1:7).
+Although this proof-text is only meant to illustrate Definition 2 it certainly points to Definition 4 of yerida, since the latter part of the verse, unquoted by Maimonides, is about the divine bestowal of "royal majesty" (hod malkhut) upon Solomon, who was "almost a prophet" (2:45).
 Definition 4 is about the providential bestowal of prophecy by God through a process of emanation, figuratively conceived as a downward motion.